Rapid COVID-19 Testing in Omaha

 Antigen – Learn more and make an appointment

-Insurance billing is available for both options – so the test is free if you have insurance.
+Insurance billing is available, click here to submit insurance information.
+Testing is free if you have insurance.

 If you are a local business that’s interested in purchasing tests for your employees, we have a voucher program that is available.
 Contact our sales team for more information.
 If you are hosting a large event, like a wedding, group pricing is also available.
 Please email us at firstname.lastname@example.org with details about your event.

 There are three types of tests available for COVID-19 currently: polymerase chain reaction (PCR), antigen, and antibody (serology) testing.
 PCR and antigen tests detect whether a person is currently infected, and serology detects whether a person had an infection in the past.